ltc-1982/Elk-Project-2020/README.md

 This document contains the following details:

-1.Description of the Topologu
+* Description of the Topologu
-2.Access Policies
+* Access Policies
-3.ELK Configuration
+* ELK Configuration
  * Beats in Use
  * Machines Being Monitored
-4.How to Use the Ansible Build
+* How to Use the Ansible Build

 Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.